EthanMinton/megr2157-portfolio/docs/assignments/A02/index.md

 ### CAD Model using CREO

+#### The Truss CAD

-Opening the CAD file, I decided to start with establishing the position of the joints as a starting point, constraining them with the given initial geometry from the very beginning.
-Using the symmetry constraint to keep the true symmetry.
+Opening the CAD file, I decided to start by establishing the position of the joints as a starting point, constraining them with the given initial geometry from the very beginning.
+Using the symmetry constraint to maintain true symmetry.

 <img width="1917" height="1006" alt="Screenshot 2026-08-31 191333" src="https://github.com/user-attachments/assets/571c1dc9-9efc-42e6-969d-d5a92018d585" />